 Making a 3D-Printable Patterned Panel (with Scale By Tools)

-https://youtu.be/UmvTROcPETY This video tutorial revisits a parametric 3D printable panel that I created a while ago using plain Ruby code.
-You can explore the original 3D model using the viewer below.
-Just click the image to start it.
+This video tutorial revisits a parametric 3D printable panel that I created a while ago using plain Ruby code.
 Since the underlying code is now included in my Scale By Tools extension, I used it to re-create the same panel.
 Watch the video to see how you can very easily create the same design (or whatever else you want) with it.
-You can then 3D print it, laser cut, CNC cut, or use a waterjet cutter to create this panel out of many materials. ...
+You can then 3D print it, laser cut, CNC cut, or use a waterjet cutter to create this panel out of many materials.
+Tutorial Video https://youtu.be/UmvTROcPETY 3D Model You can explore the original 3D model using the viewer below.
+Just click the image to start it....

 Read More

-This collection of small script snippets presents handy little routines that are usually too small to put into a proper extension.
-Use them with the Ruby Code Editor (just paste the code and hit “run”) or make them more permanent as a menu item (see Appendix D in my book).
 At least when it comes to creating realistic-looking vegetation in SketchUp, it is important to be able to randomly place, scale, and rotate objects.
 Nothing looks worse than a "sterile" copied/pasted row of trees, for example.
 Of course, this applies to other objects as well, like e.g. a shag carpet or fur.
 Let's fix this with today's code snippet.
-Typically, the objects to be placed would come in the form of components (trees, grass, bushes, as in the image above).
+Random grass in a randomized landscape Typically, the objects to be placed would come in the form of components (trees, grass, bushes, as in the image above).
 And those then need to be placed somewhat randomly on one or more faces in your model.
 A good example for that is a lawn, as I discussed in Chapter 5 in my book.
-As I mention...
+As I mention in Chapter 4, there are of course several extensions available that let you accomplish this task.
+However, as it turns out, we can re-use two pieces of example code from Chapter 7 and do this with just a few...

 Read More